biojava/biojava.github.io/wiki/BioJava:Tutorial:Symbols_and_SymbolLists.md

 Doesn't this all waste memory?
 ------------------------------

+![A SymbolList can be stored as a list of references to singleton objects](Symbol_Singleton.png "A SymbolList can be stored as a list of references to singleton objects")

 A common concern with BioJava's Symbol/SymbolList model is that it must use much more memory than a simple string-based approach to sequence storage.
-It should be stressed that BioJava does not use a separate object to represent each nucleotide in a long DNA sequence.
-In fact, there are just four \`singleton' Symbol objects which represent the symbols found in the DNA alphabet.
-These can be accessed at any time using static methods of the DNATools class.
-Whenever a thymidine residue is stored in a sequence, all that is really stored is a reference to the singleton thymidine object.
-Typically, this takes up four bytes of
-memory: more than the two bytes used by a Java char, but still manageable.
+It should be stressed that BioJava does *not* use a separate object to represent each nucleotide in a long DNA sequence.
+In fact, there are just four 'singleton' `Symbol` objects which represent the symbols found in the DNA alphabet.
+These can be accessed at any time using static methods of the `DNATools` class.
+Whenever a thymidine residue is stored in a sequence, all that is really stored is a *reference* to the singleton thymidine object.
+Typically, this takes up four bytes of memory: more than the two bytes used by a Java `char`, but still manageable.

-A SymbolList can be stored as a list of references to singleton objects Actually, it is possible in principle to store a DNA sequence (without gaps or ambiguous residues) using only two bits per residue.
-Since the BioJava SymbolList is an interface, it only defines how the sequence should be accessed -- not how data is stored.
+Actually, it is possible in principle to store a DNA sequence (without gaps or ambiguous residues) using only two *bits* per residue.
+Since the BioJava `SymbolList` is an interface, it only defines how the sequence should be accessed -- not how data is stored.
 If space is important, it is possible to implement a \`packed' implementation of SymbolList.
 Client code need never worry about the underlying data model.